mwz-cg/playground-es6-and-beyond-part-1/statement.md

 JavaScript has been an international standard since 1997, when it was first standardized as ECMAScript.
 There are several editions of ECMAScript, and the *n*th edition of ECMAScript is generally abbreviated as ES*n*: ES6 means the sixth edition (published in 2015).

-# The not-so-distant past
+# The not-so-distant past (ES5)

+## Strict mode

 Starting with ES5 (2009), JavaScript has a *strict mode* that does just what it says, i.e. it disallows things that are considered too lenient.
-TODO examples
+Among other things, strict mode:

+- removes legacy octal notation for numbers and escape sequences in strings,
+- restricts the use of `eval` and runs the evaluated code in an isolated environment,
+- restricts the use of `arguments` and disables `caller`/`callee` properties,
+- makes the `with` statement a syntax error,
+- forbids having multiple properties/arguments with the same name,
+- no longer coerces `this` to the global object if it is `null` or `undefined`.

+TL;DR you should always `'use strict'` in your code to make it cleaner by not using what are mostly legacy features that have cleaner replacements.

+## Higher order functions

-ES5 also added higher-order method to arrays.
+ES5 also added higher-order functions to arrays.
 This means that if you wanted to create a new array from another array with values incremented, instead of doing it the old way:

 ```javascript runnable
 var values = [0, 1, 2, 3];